Teapot-418/Teapot-418.github.io/_posts/2018-10-08-Hadoop-Part-4.md

 image: Hadoop-4.png
 ---

-The main topic of this post is Hadoop's Streaming API.
+Is it possible to write a MapReduce job without Java?
+The answer is yes.

 This post will show you, how to...